stefanZorcic/scaling-book/gpus.md

 Because Blackwell doubles the total FLOPs and bandwidth, none of our rooflines really change.
 We have 2x FLOPs with 2x bandwidth.
 However, larger NVLink domains help with latency since NVLink has better latency characteristics than InfiniBand.

 {% include figure.liquid path="assets/gpu/b200-superpod.png" class="img-fluid" caption="<b>Figure:</b> a diagram showing how a large GB200 NVL576 SuperPod could be constructed from 72-GPU nodes." %}

+**Grace Hopper:** NVIDIA also sells GH200 and GB200 systems which pair some number of GPUs with a Grace CPU.
+For instance, a GH200 has 1 H200 and 1 Grace CPU, while a GB200 system has 2 B200s and 1 Grace CPU.
+An advantage of this system is that the CPU is connected to the GPUs using a full bandwidth NVLink connection (called NVLink C2C), so you have very high CPU to GPU bandwidth, useful for offloading parameters to host RAM.
+In other words, for any given GPU, the bandwidth to reach host memory is identical to reaching another GPU’s HBM.

 ## Appendix B: More networking details